esy/esy/README.md

 in opam format) that could be just a single `esy-installer` invokation.
 The command is a thin wrapper over `opam-installer` which configures it with Esy defaults.

+[Esy variable substitution syntax](#variable-substitution-syntax) can be used to declare install commands.

 #### Enforcing Out Of Source Builds